- Home

 Inheritance tax is charged on the value of your assets above a certain threshold when you die.
 It can also apply to some specific gifts and transfers made during your lifetime.

 The current inheritance tax threshold, called the ‘nil-rate band’, has been set at £325,000 since April 2009 and any assets over and above this amount are subject to tax of 40%.
-In his Autumn Budget, Chancellor Jeremy Hunt announced that Inheritance Tax thresholds will be frozen at their current levels until April 2028.
+The inheritance tax threshold will be frozen at its current level until April 2028.

 To work out the value of your estate you should work out the value of all the assets you own.
 These include: